BOBONA/ZeroSumBaseball/README.md

 is used to transition to a new state.
 Our transition function heavily simplifies the actual workings of the game.
 We assume each player advances the number of bases corresponding to the hit.

-Of course, the value of a state is simply the number of runs.
+Of course, the reward of an action over a state is simply the expected number of runs.

 ## Limitations
 - Our model is currently oblivious to plays that happen on field, besides the number of bases achieved